January 14, 2022

 Common areas such as the Leadership Commons, Great Hall, Bonaventure Hall second floor, Clare Hall Lounge and Union provide opportunities to build community.

-Signage will reinforce the need for social distancing and cleaning protocols.
+Signage reinforces the need for social distancing and cleaning protocols.

 The use of all athletics and fitness facilities is limited to student-athletes, coaches and Athletics personnel.
 A check-in and check-out process using Stritch IDs will be implemented.
-All equipment will be cleaned with disinfectants following use.
+All equipment is cleaned with disinfectants following use.
 Locker room use is limited to student-athletes.
-There will be no overnight storage of items in locker rooms.
-Athletic training services/treatments will be by appointment only.
-There will be no walk-in services/treatments.
+There is no overnight storage of items in locker rooms.
+Athletic training services/treatments are by appointment only.
+There are no walk-in services/treatments.
 Athletics facilities are not available for rent to outside groups.